advancedAgritek-BB/coinTrader2.0/README.md

 * **voting_strategies**/**min_agreeing_votes** – strategies used for the voting router.
 * **exit_strategy** – partial profit taking and trailing stop logic.
 * **micro_scalp** – EMA settings plus volume z-score and ATR filters for the scalp bot.
+* **pattern_timeframe** – optional candle interval used by the bounce scalper to confirm engulfing or hammer patterns.
+* **trigger_once** – bypass the cooldown and win-rate filter for one bounce scalper cycle.
 * **breakout** – Bollinger/Keltner squeeze, volume multiplier, ATR buffer and outputs ATR for stop sizing.